BLADDER

 Bladder problems can be annoying and embarrassing and have a huge impact on your life.

-You may be avoiding socialising and doing physical activities, you may find yourself frantically searching for the nearest toilets wherever you are or you may be waking up feeling exhausted because your bladder has interrupted your sleep.
+You may be avoiding socializing and doing physical activities, you may find yourself frantically searching for the nearest toilets wherever you are or you may be waking up feeling exhausted because your bladder has interrupted your sleep.

 Urinary leakage is very common and no matter how little or infrequent, it’s not normal.